Old Dog Sickness and Diarrhea (What It Means and When To Worry)

 Blood in the vomit or stool is an urgent red flag, as it may indicate internal bleeding, infection, or gastrointestinal ulcers.
 A bloated or painful abdomen, continuous vomiting, or black, tarry stools also warrant emergency care.

 If your dog already has a chronic illness—like kidney disease, diabetes, or cancer—don’t wait for symptoms to pass on their own.
-Even minor digestive issues can cause rapid decline in older pets with existing health problems.
+Even minor digestive issues can cause a rapid decline in older dogs with existing health problems.

-Read more: Old Dog Throwing Up and Diarrhea (What it means for aging pets)
+Read more: Old Dog Constant Diarrhea (What it means for aging dogs)

 Key Takeaway